Mary Magdalene (Artemisia Gentileschi)

 Penitent Magdalene is a 1616–1618 painting by the Italian baroque artist Artemisia Gentileschi.
 This painting hangs in the Pitti Palace in Florence.
 The subject is the biblical figure Mary Magdalene, but the painting references another biblical woman, Mary, the sister of Lazarus.
 This painting was likely painted during Gentileschi's Florentine period.
+A defaced replica of the painting was found in a cellar in Germany in 2011.

 Description

 Subject matter

 The figure portrayed is Mary Magdalene in a gown of yellow silk.
 This image of Mary Magdalene demonstrates the saint as a “model of Zealous devotion,” as she is shown in the moment of her changing from a sinner's path to one devoted to Christ.
-Magdalene's depiction departs from her traditional representation: Mary Magdalene is repentant and suffering, but she is not shown with a skull, she is not in landscape setting, and there is no crucifix by her.
+Magdalene's depiction departs from her traditional representation: Mary Magdalene is repentant and suffering, but she is not in landscape setting and there is no crucifix by her.

 The work is signed "Artemisia Lomi" on the wooden upright of the chair, although this signature may be by a later hand.
 The painting is constructed from three pieces of canvas, with the strip running down the left hand side and the chair upon which the signature is found being a possible later addition.